H.R. 4865: Advancing Research on Agricultural Soil Health Act of 2025

 USDA leadership and research agencies

-Private landowners and producers on sampled land
+Private landowners on sampled land

 Federal partner agencies